-The most successful professional musicians of today conceive and realize projects rooted in their art, and understand how to engage audiences of all kinds, deeply and fully.
+The most inspiring professional musicians of today conceive and realize projects rooted in their art, and understand how to engage audiences of all kinds, deeply and fully.
 At the Curtis Institute of Music, students develop these skills by leading community-based projects that meaningfully affect the lives of others.
 In the process they become artist-citizens who are committed to deploying their world-class artistry to engage audiences and transform lives.

 This one-semester course teaches students to create and sustain social value through collaborations in the community.
 In addition to work on projects conceived by the chair of career studies, participants also: